push-protocol/push-website/blog/2024-03-21-push-channel-of-the-week/index.md

 ### How to Opt-In to the Crypto Job List Channel?

-You can opt-in to the  Crypto Job List for free (with no gas fees!) from the Crypto Job List’s profile page here👇 https://app.push.org/channels/0x30a1627fDdc0dBB7dD00b881D25A45B443f294bB and receive immediate on-chain updates directly linked to your chosen wallet address.
+You can opt-in to the  Crypto Job List for free (with no gas fees!) from the [Crypto Job List channel profile page](https://app.push.org/channels/0x30a1627fDdc0dBB7dD00b881D25A45B443f294bB?utm_source=google&utm_medium=blog&utm_campaign=channel_of_week) and receive immediate on-chain updates directly linked to your chosen wallet address.